-After discussing a lot about the difference between a leader and a manager, we can conclude that both are necessary for the organisation success.
-A good leader and manager can help the organisation, to survive in the long run and compete with its competitors.
+After discussing a lot about the difference between a leader and a manager, we can conclude that both are necessary for the organization success.
+A good leader and manager can help the organization, to survive in the long run and compete with its competitors.

 The role of a leader is positive, wherein he figures out the hidden talent in his followers and gives them a proper guidance to achieve the goal.
-While the role of a manager is a little negative, wherein he criticises its employees just to make them best in their fields, but not to demoralise them.
+While the role of a manager is a little negative, wherein he criticizes its employees just to make them best in their fields, but not to demoralize them.